Symstract/modifier_list/docs/README.md

 5. (Optional) Search for Modifier Tools add-on and enable it to get modifier batch operators under the modifier list
 6. Save user preferences

-## Future ideas
+## Future Ideas

-- Add tabs and add useful modifier related tools inside them?
 - Make radial arrays easier to create and edit
+- One click way to add control empty for any modifier

-## Known issues and restrictions
+## Known Issues and Limitations

-- List doesn't remember it's size when it's resized.
-Popups are not really ment for this kind of stuff, so that's a restriction of Blender.
+- In the popup, lists don't remember their sizes when they are resized.
+Popups are not really ment for this kind of stuff, so that's a limitation of Blender.
 - Modifier search and modifier menu always display all modifiers, even when all of them are not applicable to the type of the active object.
 Maybe I will change that in a future release.
+- Using the popup, picking an object from viewport is not possible.
+A limitation of popups.
+Hopefully that could be possible at some point because that applies also to the driver editor popup.
+We’ll see.